peterdonnellb/Oba-Rise-of-Kingdoms/README.md

 ## Tribes

 Each tribe has its own history, unit roster, colour, icon, and AI personality.
-Choose wisely – your tribe’s strengths shape your path to victory.
+Choose wisely – your tribe's strengths shape your path to victory.

 ### Tribe List